The $2+1$ convex hull of a finite set: -prisms

 \begin{thm}[Thm.
-4.7 from \cite{Kirchheim2003}] Let $B$ be bounded and $K$ compact in $\mathbb{R}^n$, then
+4.7 from \cite{Kirchheim2003}] Let $B$ be bounded and $K$ compact in $\R^n$, then

-\end{thm} We will use this theorem to remove an extremal point of an outer approximation $M^n$ of the set $K^{rc}$ that does not belong to $K$, and reach a smaller outer approximation without the extremal point.
-We will use the previous theorem only when $B$ is an open $2+1$-prism. \begin{defn} Let $K$ be a finite subset of $\mathbb{R}^3$, let $M\subset \mathbb{R}^3$ be a subset that contains $K^{rc}$ and let $p\in M$ be an extremal point of $M$ that does not belong to $K$.
-A \textbf{$D$-prism (DP)} for $(M,K,p)$ is the \emph{interior} of the cartesian product $B=T\times H$ of a horizontal triangle $T$ and a vertical segment $H$ such that \begin{itemize} \item $p\in B$ \item $K\cap B = \emptyset$ \item $M\cap B$ is contained in the union of only one of the three vertical rectangles and only one of the two horizontal triangles in the boundary of $B$. \end{itemize} \end{defn}
+\end{thm} We will use this theorem to remove an extremal point from an outer approximation $M$ of the set $K^{rc}$ that does not belong to $K$, and reach a smaller outer approximation.
+We will use the previous theorem only when $B$ is a $2+1$-prism. \begin{defn} Let $K$ be a bounded subset of $\R^3$ and let $M\subset \R^3$ be a subset that contains $K^{rc}$.
+A \textbf{$2+1$-prism} for $(M,K)$ is the cartesian product $B=T\times I$ of an open (horizontal) triangle $T$ and an open (vertical) interval $I$ such that \begin{itemize} \item $K\cap B = \emptyset$ \item $M\cap \partial B$ is contained in the closure of the union of at most one of the three vertical rectangles and at most one of the two horizontal triangles that appear in the boundary of $B$. \end{itemize} \end{defn}